department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 PROMPT: Since we have time, I want to look at one more thing.
 Could you return to your appointments list from here?

-_Once on the appointments page_
+_Once on the appointments page,_

-PROMPT: Say you wanted to schedule an appointment at your VA facility.
-How do you think you would do that from here?
+PROMPT: Say you wanted to schedule an appointment.
+How would you do that from here?

 _Once they find the Start scheduling link_

-PROMPT: I won't be asking you to schedule an appointment today, but I would like to ask you about some questions the tool asks at the beginning of the process.
-I'll ask you to pause at a certain points, and I'll stop you before you schedule anything.
+PROMPT: I won't be asking you to schedule an appointment today, but I would like to ask you about some things at the beginning of the process.
+I'll pause you at certain points, and I'll stop you before you schedule anything.
    - Does that make sense?
    - If yes, are you comfortable continuing?